When talking about a way to match media properties to some condition filter uses word criteria.

 When properties are matched using some condition, match is marked as failed if given quality does not contain the property being matched.
 In some cases this is not the desired behavior.

 Suppose you want to select audio that has the maximum bitrate.
 If quality does not contain bitrate info, that is ok - you have other conditions in the chain like number of channels, sample rate etc. You want bitrate condition to be skipped if it cannot be checked.
-But behavior is different: whole chain is marked as failed since there are no bitrate information.
+But behavior of numeric criterion is different: it marks whole chain as failed since there are no bitrate information.

 bitrate the closest below 128kbps and the only one quality with, say, 256kbps bitrate, it will not be rejected.